meirizarrygelpi/rational/README.md

 	Mul(β, δ) = Mul(δ, β) = 0
 	Mul(γ, δ) = Mul(δ, γ) = 0
 ```
-The infra Hamilton quaternions are more commonly known as dual quaternions.
+The infra Hamilton quaternions are different from the more familiar dual quaternions.

-Alternatively, you can obtain the infra Hamilton quaternions from a complex Cayley-Dickson construct with `rational.InfraComplex` values.
+Alternatively, you can obtain the infra Hamilton quaternions from an *elliptic* Cayley-Dickson construct with `rational.InfraComplex` values.

 ### rational.InfraCockle

 The `rational.InfraCockle` type represents a rational infra Cockle quaternion.
-It corresponds to a null Cayley-Dickson construct with `rational.Cockle` values.
+It corresponds to a parabolic Cayley-Dickson construct with `rational.Cockle` values.
 The imaginary unit element is denoted `i`, the split unit elements are denoted `t` and `u`, and the dual unit elements are denoted `ρ`, `σ`, `τ`, and `υ`.
 The multiplication rules are:
 ```go
 	Mul(i, i) = -1
 	Mul(t, t) = Mul(u, u) = +1